Dairy free creamy tuna noodles and cheese sauce is easy to make and easy to eat! Creamy, delicious, dairy free comfort food.

-Creamy Noodles with Tuna and Cheese Sauce - DF and GF
+Creamy Tuna Noodles with Cheese Sauce - DF and GF

 Cook gluten free noodles until tender, about 15 minutes.
 Drain.